Marslevelsafety/Dechapon25/README.md

 Exploit details that could enable immediate abuse

-If you discover a credential accidentally committed to the repository:
+If you discover a credential that has been accidentally committed to the repository:

 Revoke or rotate the credential immediately.

 Remove the secret from the affected code.

-Check whether the secret exists in repository history.
+Determine whether the secret exists in the repository history.

 Report the incident privately.